 Lilach Bullock converted 57% of website visitors with this very simple approach.
 Here’s why it works:

-Design: The design is pretty simple, but works because green and purple mirrors the site’s branding, creating recognition and a consistent experience for her visitors.
+Design: The design is pretty simple, but works because the green and purple mirror the site’s branding, creating recognition and a consistent experience for her visitors.
 Lilach Bullock keeps this consistent for all her campaigns.
 She does this by duplicating and changing the campaign as needed.

 To do this with your own campaigns, follow our instructions for creating your first campaign.
 Once you have a campaign you’re happy with, you can duplicate it like this:

 Login to your OptinMonster dashboard, and select the three-dot menu to the right of the campaign.